SysMednet/CafePMNet/README.md

-# CafePMNets
+# CafePMNet

-CafePMNets is a multi-scale network that modelling protein-protein, module-module and protein-module interactions.
-The construction of CafePMNets is comprised of three main steps:
+CafePMNet is a framework for constructing cancer-specific multiscale network that modelling protein-protein, module-module and protein-module interactions.
+The construction of CafePMNet is comprised of three main steps:
 * Step 1: Protein-protein interaction network construction
 * Step 2: Module-module interaction network construction
 * Step 3: Protein-module interaction network construction